shbz8888/Computer_Vision/README.md

 ## Milestone 1:

 * Using google's teachable machine a machine learing model was created that uses the camera to recognize when then user is holding up a rock, paper or scissors.
-* In order to inicrease the accuracy of the model upto 500 images were uploaded to each category.
+* In order to increase the accuracy of the model upto 500 images were uploaded to each category.
 * google's teachable machine was chosen due to it being intuitive and easy to use
+* This model was saved as keras_model.h5

 ## Milesone 2: